 Scholar of social harm, perverse incentives and unintended consequences

-I am an Associate Professor in the School of Social and Political Sciences at the University of Lincoln where I teach Key Social Science Concepts, Human Rights, Social Issues and Social Justice, Images of Crime and Applying Research.
+I am an Associate Professor in the School of Social and Political Sciences at the University of Lincoln where I teach Becoming a Criminologist, International Human Rights, Law Enforcement and Human Rights, and Crime and the Media.
 My research explores the contributions of private enterprise and civil society towards crime prevention, social order, public health, and the environment.

 My work benefits from interdisciplinary collaboration, especially within the framework of Philosophy, Politics and Economics.
 My co-authors include Nancy Cartwright, Carlo Cordasco, Charles Delmotte, Aris Trantidis, Siddhartha Bandyopadhyay and Rachela Colosi.